Rosie the Riveter: During the Second World War

 According to the Encyclopedia of American Economic History, "Rosie the Riveter" inspired a social movement that increased the number of working American women from 12 million to 20 million by 1944, a 57% increase from 1940.
 By 1944 1.7 million unmarried men between the ages of 20 and 34 worked in the defense industry, while 4.1 million unmarried women between those ages did so.

-Although the image of "Rosie the Riveter" reflected the industrial work of welders and riveters during World War II, the majority of working women filled non-factory positions in every sector of the economy.
-What unified the experiences of these women was that they proved to themselves (and the country) that they could do a "man's job" and could do it well.
+In the first six months after Pearl Harbor employers realized they would need many more workers to fill war contracts, but that most men under age 40 would enter the military.
+Only women were left.
+Surveys of employers showed that the proportion of jobs "acceptable" for women jumped from 29% to 85%.
+African American women were the most affected by the urgent need for more workers.
+During the war the process of whites working alongside blacks stimulated a partial breaking down of social barriers regarding gender and race.

-In 1942, just between the months of January and July, the estimates of the proportion of jobs that would be "acceptable" for women was raised by employers from 29 to 85%.
-African American women were some of those most affected by the need for women workers.
-It has been said that it was the process of whites working alongside blacks during the time that encouraged a breaking down of social barriers and a healthy recognition of diversity.
+Although the image of ‘Rosie the Riveter’ reflected the industrial work of welders and riveters, women worked in many sectors of the economy.
+Their participation in these roles challenged contemporary ideas about ‘men’s work.